-Sterbas Corydoras (Corydoras sterbai) Fish Species Profile
+Sterbas Corydoras (Corydoras sterbai) Species Profile & Care Guide

 The Sterba's Corydoras is a peaceful, playful and exciting bottom-dwelling member of the armoured catfish group and is one of the most popular species of Corydoras to own because of its beautiful markings.

 These Catfish are suitable for most community aquariums, but it is not advisable to keep them with anything large or aggressive.
 Good tankmates can include small cyprinids, characins, dwarf cichlids, anabantoids, and other peaceful catfish.